Sarah Hurt, Camp Director

 Sarah Hurt is Phil and Marsha’s youngest child.
 She was a DeSoto camper for nine summers (1996-2004) and a counselor for four (2007-2010).
 She has been working full time for Camp since she graduated from Wake Forest University in 2010, and She became the Assistant Director in 2015.
-Summer 2021 will be her first in the role of Director.
+Summer 2021 was her first summer as the Director of Camp DeSoto.

 From her own experience as a camper, Sarah knows how formative Camp DeSoto summers can be in a girl’s life.
 Getting to share God’s love with girls, and getting to encourage Staff to do the same, is at the heart of her love for Camp DeSoto and the reason she feels called to this work.
 She has deep respect and appreciation for the history of this place and the generations of girls and women who have spent summers here.
 Sarah is committed to leading with the prayer and care that DeSoto has always known, and she brings joy, energy, and a heart for girls to this role at Camp.

 Sarah loves giving girls the same things camp gave her — fun adventures, great friends, opportunities to grow, and and an abiding sense of God’s love.

 Sarah’s favorite Camp song is “Bold and Ready,” her favorite assembly dance is “Shake Yourself Loose,” and her favorite camp moment is singing taps in a friendship circle every night.

 Oh, and her sidekick is a black lab named Riley.
 You’ll want to meet her - she loves campers!